octue/octue-sdk-python/docs/source/index.rst

 .. rubric:: Footnotes

-.. [#] Bug reports, feature requests and support requests, may also be made directly to your Octue support contact, or via the support pages.
+.. [#] Bug reports, feature requests and support requests, may also be made directly to your Octue support contact, or via the `support pages <https://www.octue.com/contact>`_.

 ..